feardarkness/advanced-javascript/REMEMBER.md

 ## Object oriented programming

-- Easy to add new functinoality
+- Easy to add new functionality
 - Performant (efficient in terms of memory)
 - Easy to understand